ShaunCurtis/GitHubSite/site/articles/A-Flexible-App.md

     }
 ```

-For those interested, `TypeSwitch` looks like this:
+For those interested, `TypeSwitch` looks like this (thanks to *cdiggins* on StackOverflow for the code):

 ```csharp
 /// =================================
 /// Author: stackoverflow: cdiggins